AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 Adobe Sign enables e-signature workflows for adaptive forms.
 E-Signatures improve workflows to process documents for legal, sales, payroll, human resource management, and more areas.

 In a typical Adobe Sign and adaptive forms scenario, a user fills an adaptive form to apply for a service that requires signatures of one or more parties.
 For example, a mortgage and credit-card application requires legal Signatures from all the borrowers and co-applicants.
-To enable electronic-signature workflows for similar scenarios, you can use integrate Adobe Sign with an adaptive form.
+To enable electronic-signature workflows for similar scenarios, you can integrate Adobe Sign with an adaptive form.
 A few more examples are, you can use Adobe Sign to:

 * Close deals from any device with fully automated proposal, quote, and contract processes.
 * Finish Human Resource processes faster and give your employees the digital experiences.